mixxxdj/manual/source/chapters/configuration.rst

 If the PulseAudio plugin for alsalibs is installed on GNU/Linux, you can choose the virtual device ``pulse``.
 This allows Mixxx to share the default system sound card with other media players.
-This only works if you start mixxx without pasuspender.
+This only works if you start mixxx without pasuspender, which you can do by running "mixxx" from a console rather than clicking the launcher icon in a menu or on your desktop.
 Since the sound stream is routed from ALSA to Pulse and back to ALSA, this adds an additional latency of ~2 x the selected audio buffer.

 Equalizer Preferences
 =====================